jlad26/bulk-attachment-download/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows bulk downloading of attachments from the media library.
+Bulk download media or attachments selectively from media library.
+Include/exclude intermediate image sizes.
+Keep/collapse uploads folder structure.

 == Description ==

-Allows bulk downloading of attachments from the media library.
+Allows bulk export of selected attachment files from the media library in a zip file.

 A 'Download' option is added to the 'Bulk Actions' dropdown in the Media Library.
 Choose the attachments you want to download, click 'Apply', and a zip file of those attachments is created that you can then download.